temporalio/documentation/docs/concepts/workflows.md

 ### ParentClosePolicy

-When creating a child Workflow, you can define a `ParentClosePolicy` that terminates, cancels, or abandon the Workflow if the child's parent stops execution:
+When creating a child Workflow, you can define a `ParentClosePolicy` that terminates, cancels, or abandons the Workflow if the child's parent stops execution:

 - `ABANDON`: When the parent stops, don't do anything with the child workflow.
 - `TERMINATE`: When the parent stops, terminate the child workflow